Chronic pancreatitis: Pancreatic enzymes

 Pancreatic enzyme replacement is often effective in treating the malabsorption and steatorrhea associated with chronic pancreatitis.
-Treatment of CP consists of administration of a solution of pancreatic enzymes with meals.
-Some patients do have pain reduction with enzyme replacement and since they are relatively safe, giving enzyme replacement to a chronic pancreatitis patient is an acceptable step in treatment for most patients.
-Treatment may be more likely to be successful in those without involvement of large ducts and those with idiopathic pancreatitis.
+Treatment of CP consists of the administration of a solution of pancreatic enzymes with meals.
+Some patients do have pain reduction with enzyme replacement, and since they are relatively safe, giving enzyme replacement to a chronic pancreatitis patient is an acceptable step in treatment for most patients.
+Treatment may be more likely to be successful in those without the involvement of large ducts and those with idiopathic pancreatitis.

 Surgery

 Surgery to treat chronic pancreatitis tends to be divided into two areas – resectional and drainage procedures.
 Among the reasons to opt for surgery is if there is a pseudocyst, fistula, ascites, or a fixed obstruction.
-The Puestow procedure may be used for treatment of chronic pancreatitis.
+The Puestow procedure (anastomosis of the pancreatic duct to the jejunum to allow drainage of the obstructed duct), pancreaticoduodenectomy (partial pancreatic resection), or total pancreatectomy with or without autologous islet cell transplantation (removal of the whole pancreas, which is usually reserved for cases refractory to other surgical and medical interventions) may be used for treatment of chronic pancreatitis.

 Epidemiology

-The annual incidence of chronic pancreatitis is 5 to 12 per 100,000 persons, the prevalence is 50 per 100,000 persons.
+The annual incidence of chronic pancreatitis is 5 to 12 per 100,000 persons.
+The prevalence of chronic pancreatitis in the U.S. is 90-100 per 100,000 adults.
+Chronic pancreatitis affects people in countries around the world.

-In 2021, Venturi reported that pancreas is able to absorb in great quantity radioactive cesium (Cs-134 and Cs-137) causing chronic pancreatitis and probably pancreatic cancer with damage of pancreatic islands with Type 3c (pancreatogenic) diabetes.